youneedgreg/java_restaurant_management/README.md

 ### 2. Set Up XAMPP

 1. **Start XAMPP**:
-   - Open the XAMPP Control Panel.
+   - Open the XAMPP Control Panel or download from [here](https://www.apachefriends.org/download.html) then install.
    - Start the Apache and MySQL services.

 2. **Import the Database**: